renvrant/formcontrol-freaks/chapter/chapter.md

 it needs a template to define how it will be rendered.
-In keeping with good modern practice, we will use a template-driven form and bind its inputs to objects retrieved from the Redux state.
+In keeping with good modern practice, we will use a template-driven form

+> FIXME is this good modern practice or just an Angular thing?

+and bind its inputs to objects retrieved from the Redux state.
 The first part of that form looks like this: